On the connectivity of the disjointness graph of segments of point sets in general position in the plane: The proof of Theorem

+Suppose now that and .
+Then, because .
+Note that the assertion trivially holds for .
+Indeed, note that and by Proposition~\ref{cl:Vlength2}.
+Thus, we can assume that .
+From Propositions~\ref{cl:Vlength2} and \ref{cl:Vlength3} we know that and , respectively.
+Then, .

+Suppose finally that and .
+Since none of , , and belongs to any path of , then the path together with those provided by Propositions~\ref{cl:Vlength2} and \ref{cl:Vlength3} imply , as required. \end{proof}

+It is not hard to see that each path of length 3 described in Proposition~\ref{cl:Vlength3} is ordered with respect to , and so we can conclude that Case 2.1 holds.

-{\sc Case 2.3}.
-Suppose that $1\leq p<q$ and $0\leq r<s$.
-We verify this case by induction on $s$.
-The base case is $s=0$, and it has been verified in previous case.
-Since $s>0$, then $Y^+(P)$ has at least one point, say $y$.
+\textsc{ Case 2.2}. \textbf{Suppose that .} We need to show that if , then has an ordered collection of pairwise internally disjoint paths.
+We proceed by induction on .
+As base case we take , for which there is nothing to prove because .
+Thus, we can assume that and that the statement holds for all .
+Since , then has at least one point, say .